microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/applylabelaction.md

 ---
 title: "applyLabelAction resource type"
-description: "Represents a set of actions that should be taken to apply or update a label." ms.localizationpriority: medium
+description: "Represents a set of actions that should be taken to apply or update a label. (deprecated)" ms.localizationpriority: medium
 author: "tommoser"
 ms.prod: "security"
 doc_type: "resourcePageType"
 ---

-# applyLabelAction resource type
+# applyLabelAction resource type (deprecated)

 Namespace: microsoft.graph